 Uses energy stored as liquid hydrogen.
 A chemical fuel cell converts hydrogen to electricity without burning.
 The only emission is water, and these vehicles have a range typically 300 miles or more.

 A plug-in vehicle whether an E-vehicle or a plug-in hybrid may be suitable for you depending on your driving patterns from your local recharging infrastructure there are also electric vans available which is suitable for a range of applications with most models having ranges of more than 100 miles the energy saving trust can provide more information on any aspects of electric and low emission vehicle.

-Is Electric Vehicle Good for the Environment?
+How Electric Vehicle is Good for the Environment?

-Each country is Move towards the use the complete electrical vehicles and Norway is top on the list.
+Each country is Move towards the use the electrical vehicles and Norway is top on the list.
 Norway, when it comes to E-vehicles per capita, Norway stands out as the country with the most E-vehicles per person.
 Norway has around 55 electric cars per 1000 inhabitants, according to figures from 2018. and America, Germany is in the list comes after Norway. let’s understand how Electric vehicle are Good for the Environment? see the graphs below –